-What is a Legal Document?
+What Is a Legal Document?

-A legal document is a formal document that declares some contractual relationship and gives some rights between the parties involved in the transaction.
+A legal document is a formal document that declares some contractual relationships and gives some rights between the parties involved in the transaction.
 It serves as the written proof of the scopes and limitations of a person's rights and privileges.
 Some of the most well-known legal documents are the following: agreements, affidavits, contracts, financial statements, warranty deeds, and last will and testament.

-How to Write a Legal Document?
+How to Write a Legal Document

 According to a U.S. Small Business Organization, small businesses make up 99.7% of all businesses in the United States of America, thereby making them a vital part of the country's progressive economy.
 Starting a business is as tough as closing it.
 You have to prepare various legal requirements such as business plans, general partnership agreement (if you have a business partner), LLC operating agreement, employment agreement, non-disclosure/confidentiality agreement, etc. The aforementioned documents are all technical papers, therefore, writing these documents requires you to be keen.
 Here are a few guidelines that can help you in writing your legal documents.

 1. Include the Details of the Transaction